Fort Le Boeuf: History

 Fort LeBoeuf (modern Waterford, Pennsylvania developed here) guarded the southern end of the portage road, known as the Venango Path, between Lake Erie and French Creek, which flowed to the Allegheny River and ultimately to the River Ohio.
 It served as a French trading post and garrison until 1759, when the capture of Fort Niagara forced the French to abandon the Ohio Country.
+On 1 August 1794, Major Ebenezer Denny reported to Governor Thomas Mifflin from Le Boeuf.
+He described a fortification with four blockhouses, manned by riflemen.
+The two rear blockhouses had a six-pound cannon on the second floor, as well as swivel guns over the gates.

 Washington's mission

 Robert Dinwiddie, the governor of Virginia, sent the 21-year-old George Washington, a major in the Virginia militia, to Fort Le Boeuf with seven escorts, in order to deliver a message to the French demanding that they leave the Ohio Country.
 Dinwiddie was responding to news of the French building forts in the Ohio Country.
 Washington took explorer Christopher Gist along as his guide; during the trip, Gist saved the young Washington's life on two occasions.
 Washington and Gist arrived at Fort Le Boeuf on 11 December 1753.
 Jacques Legardeur de Saint-Pierre, commandant at Fort Le Boeuf, a tough veteran of the west, received Washington politely, but contemptuously rejected his blustering ultimatum.

 Jacques Legardeur de Saint-Pierre provided Washington with three days rest and hospitality at the fort, and then gave Washington a letter for him to deliver to Governor Dinwiddie.
 The letter ordered the Governor of Virginia to deliver his demand to the Major General of New France in the capital, Quebec City.

 During his stay, Washington noted that the fort had one hundred men, numerous officers, and birch canoes and 70 pine canoes, many unfinished.
 He described the fort as on a south or west fork of French Creek, near the water, and almost surrounded by it.
 Four houses composed the sides.
 The bastions were made of piles driven into the ground, standing more than 12 ft high, and sharpened at the top.
 Port holes for cannon and loop-holes for small-arms were cut into the bastions.
 Each bastion mounted eight six-pound cannon and one four-pound cannon guarded the gate.
 Inside the bastions stood a guard-house, chapel, doctor's lodging and the commander's private stores.
 Outside the fort were several log barracks, some covered with bark, others with boards.
 In addition, there were stables, a smithy and other buildings.